tadhgboyle/tab/README.md

 - Add Manager role.
     - All Cashier permissions + adding/editing products
 - Add PDF printing of all users transactions
-- For parents to pay off balance possibly integrate with Square/Paypal API
 - Seperate orders, users and stats into weeks (Like Green Bay)
 - Allow user to change light/dark mode
 - Move to Material Design.
 Bootstrap is ugly